-I repetitively tell people that ”I don’t travel without travel insurance” – whether that be single-trip, multi-trip or annual travel insurance, long-term travel insurance, backpacker travel insurance, digital nomad travel insurance or round-the-world travel insurance, whatever.
+I repetitively tell people that ”I don’t travel without travel insurance” – whether that be single-trip, multi-trip or annual travel insurance, long-term travel insurance, backpacker travel insurance, digital nomad travel insurance round-the-world travel insurance, whatever.
 I know it can seem like a big chunk out of the travel budget, especially if you’re on the road for an extended or indefinite period of time, but for me, it’s worth it.

 Long-Term Travel Insurance

 What type of travel insurance you buy and with which company depends on where you’re from, where you’re travelling to, for how long, what you want to be covered for and if you have any pre-existing medical conditions.
 This post is specifically about long-term travel insurance, by which I mean travel insurance that’s suitable for people who plan to travel for six months to a year or longer as long-term backpackers or digital nomads.
-Basically, anyone who doesn’t have a time limit set to return to their home country.
+So, anyone who doesn’t have a time limit set to return to their home country.

 Note: This doesn’t include long-term/ permanent expats as they’ll often need different insurances, probably including specific health insurance.